YouTube

 Chand Baori

-On to Abhaneri which if I’m honest I have no idea what the hell it is.
-It’s in a quiet town and there seems to be no other tourists around so I’m assuming it’s something quick to see.
-Again I’m not even out of the car and there is a ‘guide waiting for me’.
+On to Abhaneri, which, if I’m honest, I have no idea what the hell it is.
+It’s in a quiet town, and there seems to be no other tourists around, so I’m assuming it’s something quick to see.
+Again, I’m not even out of the car, and there is a ‘guide waiting for me’.
 Blanked him – it worked!
-Once I got in I couldn’t believe, the place was quite breathtaking, probably because I didn’t expect much.
+Once I got in, I couldn’t believe the place was quite breathtaking, probably because I didn’t expect much.

 Chand Baori water well in India.
 The worst part about IndiaWater well

-Another tour guide comes and follows me around so I tell him no, whatever happened to ignoring them?!
-This one said I am not a guide I am the caretaker of this place and you only pay me if you want – like that would go down well!!
+Another tour guide comes and follows me around, so I tell him no, whatever happened to ignoring them?!
+This one said I am not a guide, I am the caretaker of this place, and you only pay me if you want – like that would go down well!!
 You can literally smell the bullshit before these people open their mouths.
-But tbf I didn’t want to waste the visit and I was kinda relieved by his demeanour so I agreed £2 for a quick tour.
+But tbf I didn’t want to waste the visit, and I was kinda relieved by his demeanour, so I agreed £2 for a quick tour.
 He may as well have spoken Hindu but I got the essential details of him in the end.

-The town was in a dry area and water was a big issue so it’s a glorified well with a summer house built into the side of it for the King.
+The town was in a dry area, and water was a big issue, so it’s a glorified well with a summer house built into the side of it for the King.
 I’ve seen one or two wells in my time, none of which look like what’s in front of me here now.
 When India tries to build something special, they don’t half mess around!

 David Simpson and the Chand Baori water well in India.
 The worst part about India